REWARDING WORK GUARANTEED TO MAKE A POSITIVE IMPACT

 Illinois | 7,270 | $ 46.23 | $ 96,160 |

-People tell their stories of how their life was turned around by the help and support from an occupational therapist
+5 individuals tell their stories of how their lives were turned around by the help and support from an occupational therapist.

 “I’ve had a double lung transplant.
 Last year, I was told about a new choir called Singing 4 Breathing, for people with chronic obstructive pulmonary disease (COPD), run by OT students at Northampton University, so I went along to find out what it was all about.
 There are 50 of us, we meet weekly and sing a mix of folk and pop songs.
 The teacher has taught us how to breathe when singing.
 It makes you feel so happy and joyful.
 I never knew I could sing a tune.
 It’s so amazing when you think you can’t speak because you have COPD, and yet you can sing.”